 Sarah: I think beauty became such a societally standard, when in fact its soooo much more multifaceted than we've seen represented.
 We are all individually beautiful in our own ways, and I really believe that.
 When we own that for ourselves, we have the opportunity to make choices for our own beauty, and how we want to represent that, knowing at the end of the day, we are beautiful from the inside out first.

 Fitglow: What are your go-to beauty tips and tricks to feeling your best?

 Sarah: When you take that time in the day to do your makeup, use that time to speak into yourself.
 Recognize that the self-touch is an act of love.
 Have fun with it, it's ok if you want to go super natural, or wing that eyeliner like the cat woman you are.
 We have so much freedom and so much creativity, take that into your hands!

 Fitglow: What’s in your Fitglow Beauty goodie bag?

-Sarah: Good Lash +, Night Lip Serum, eyeshadow palates and literally every shade of the Lip Colour Serums!!!
+Sarah: Good Lash +, Night Lip Serum, Multi Use Palette, and literally every shade of the Lip Colour Serums!!!